SarthakHa/VaccineGuidecuHacking/README.md

 ## How it Works

 The user chooses their countries (or states/provinces for a specific country), the number of vaccines they would like to allocate per day, the number of days across which the distribution will be generated and the type of vaccine (which effects the vaccine's effectiveness e.g. Pfizzer and Moderna are ~95% effective, etc.).
-We then use a Python library called covsirphy that automatically imports the latest COVID-19 data in order to find the parameters for our SIRD Model.
+We then use a Python library called Covsirphy that automatically imports the latest COVID-19 data in order to find the parameters for our SIRD Model.

 SIRD stands for Susceptible, Infected, Recovered and Deceased and is a standard epidemic model to predict the spread of viruses.
 The model is described by a system of differential equations (shown below) and a set of parameters.